Cell Products ⇢ Wild-type cells ⇢

 Intestinal cell morphology

 Figure 1.
-Typical intestinal morphology is observed in Def-INTESTINAL cells.
-Organoids grown encapsulated in matrigel in a 24 well plate.
+Typical intestinal morphology is observed in our iPSC-derived Intestinal organoids.
+Intestinal organoids grown encapsulated in matrigel in a 24 well plate.

 DefiniGEN_intestinal_morphology